chromiumembedded/cef/tools/distrib/mac/README.standard.txt

   CMake can be used to generate project files in many different formats.
 See usage instructions at the top of the CMakeLists.txt file.

-Building using the pre-existing Xcode solution (DEPRECATED):
-  Xcode 3.2 or newer: Open the cefclient.xcodeproj project and build.

 Please visit the CEF Website for additional usage information.

 http://code.google.com/p/chromiumembedded